Amogelang-Dev/Amogelang-Dev/README.md

 PennyWise: A streamlined personal budget tracker for managing finances with a focus on simplicity and UX.

+Van Der Nakeng: A farm management system in the form of an android app development designed the better the lives of farms and reduce paperwork while promoting efficiency.

+Chabis Hotness: An e-commerce web platform for a retail company.

+Pastimes: An e-commerce web platform for a retail company.

 SyreTech Solutions: My professional identity for delivering modern web and software solutions.

 ## 🛠️ Tech Stack & Tools